 Angel’s Landing offers a hiking experience unlike many other trails and ranks among the most famous of Zion National Park “must do’s.”
 While this intense but visually and physically rewarding hike (you’ll climb to just under 1,500 feet from the canyon floor) is not advisable for anyone who is afraid of heights, it is accessible for families with children who are comfortable with a bit of adrenaline.
 Carved steps, chains, and a few guard rails are there to help you feel more confident.

-1 Great Place to Eat: The Whiptail Grill
+1 Great Place to Eat at Zion: The Whiptail Grill